 When Mark and Sally Dietlein decided to build the new Hale Centre Theatre venue, they did not want it to be ‘just another theatre.’
 They wanted to create a live theatre experience that pulled on the heart strings of the audience while bringing them closer to the magic than ever before.
 Thus, the Dietlein’s turned to TAIT for their innovative solutions.

-Beecher Walker Architects and Layton Construction built the 130,000 square ft.
-Mountain America Performing Arts Centre.
-The Hale has two theatres, Centre Stage and Jewel Box, which were outfitted with TAIT’s entertainment automation platform, TAIT Navigator.
+Beecher Walker Architects and Layton Construction built the 130,000 square ft., rebranded as Mountain America Performing Arts Centre.
+The Centre has two theatres, Centre Stage and Jewel Box, which were outfitted with TAIT’s entertainment automation platform, TAIT Navigator.

 Additionally, Centre Stage’s overhead rigging system is equipped with a performer flying system and two trolley cranes.
 The cranes and rigging system move set elements on and off stage as directed by TAIT Navigator.